megamattzilla/secure-deliver-optimize-genai/docs/class5/class5.rst

    helm -n ai-gateway install aigw -f values-ai-gateway-base.yaml .

 ..
 Note::
-   "values-ai-gateway-base.yaml" with basic aigw.yaml configuration. "values-ai-gateway.yaml" with aigw.yaml configuration for various policy.
-We can either use API to apply configuration or create configuration/policy as part of the deployment.
-For this class, we will use API to apply configuration.
+   **values-ai-gateway-base.yaml** is the base aigw.yaml configuration - without any policy configuration. **values-ai-gateway.yaml** contains configuration with policies.
+We can either use API to create configuration dynamically or create configuration/policy as part of the deployment.
+Please do notes that configuration created via API will not survive on reboot or restart.
+For this class, we will use API to create AIGW configuration.

 .. code-block:: bash